-To assure services are provided in the most integrated and efficient manner, providers attend regularly scheduled (at least every six months) Team Meetings to discuss progress toward the participant's goals, identify any impediments to achieving projected milestones and address any issues affecting the participant.
+To assure services are provided in the most integrated and efficient manner, providers participate in regularly scheduled (at least every six months) Team Meetings to discuss progress toward the participant's goals, identify any impediments to achieving projected milestones and address any issues affecting the participant.
 Regularly scheduled Team Meetings with the participant and service providers are an essential part of assuring the participant's health and welfare.
 There must be at least one Team Meeting every six months from the date of approval of the service plan.
+Team Meetings may be held virtually, via telephone or in person at the request of the participant.

-The service plan (RSP) is re-written and approved by the RRDC annually, reviewed every six months at a Team Meeting, when there is a significant change in the participant's needs for support and services or his/her life situation, or when requested by a waiver participant.
+The service plan (RSP) is re-written and approved by the RRDC annually, reviewed every six months at a Team Meeting, when there is a significant change in the participant's needs for support and services or their life situation, or when requested by a waiver participant.
 The RRDS reviews the Team Meeting Summaries and if necessary, informs the SC of required changes in the service plan and the need for an addendum.